rnietoe/Training/docs/B2/grammar_the.md

 * shops, restaurants with 's like Mario's Pizza
 * church names: St Patrick's Cathedral
 * companies, airlines , IBM, British Airways
+* sports: skiing, football
+* I have fast food (noum is used generally)

 ## With The